irog-c/obj-file-reader/README.md

-# Project Name
+# Object file reader

-A brief description of what the project does and its purpose.
+A CLI utility written in C++ which dumps all the relevant information about an object file (its sections and symbols)

 ## Table of Contents